 Can people eat these treats?

 Oh yes, they sure can!
 All of the ingredients are safe for human consumption.
-They would be great pumpkin spice cookies for people watching their sugar intake.
-Give one a try and you may like it.
+They’re perfect for people who enjoy less-sweet snacks or are cutting back on sugar.
+Give one a try and you might be surprised how tasty they are!

 More Homemade Dog Treats with Pumpkin